Circular 2017/3: Fair Work Amendment (Corrupting Benefits) Act 2017

 Implications for Agencies and Commonwealth entities

-12. All Commonwealth entities should review their current arrangements with registered organisations to ensure they do not contravene the new legislation.
+15. All Commonwealth entities should review their current arrangements with registered organisations to ensure they do not contravene the new legislation.
 This includes arrangements in enterprise agreements, determinations, or common law agreements, as well as agency policies, guidelines and practices.

-- This includes any financial commitments that Commonwealth entities may have made with a union/s to facilitate the activities of union officials or union employees.
+- The scrutiny should include any financial commitments that Commonwealth entities may have made with a union(s) to facilitate the activities of union officials or union employees.
 Examples include paying for transport and accommodation costs for a union official to attend consultation meetings or bargaining meetings.

 - Should any such arrangements exist, the entity may wish to seek legal advice to confirm whether these comply with obligations under the Act.

-14. Agencies must also ensure that they do not, either knowingly or inadvertently, endorse or promote products or services provided by or through a union.
+17. Agencies must also ensure that they do not, either knowingly or inadvertently, endorse or promote products or services provided by or through a union.
 For example this could include, but is not limited to: financial advice, banking and insurance products, legal services and training courses.

-18. Commonwealth entities should not entertain any discussions with unions that may contravene the new obligations.
+21. Commonwealth entities should not entertain any discussions with unions that may contravene the new obligations.
 Employers and registered organisations have an obligation to identify any disclosable benefits and take steps to ensure compliance with the Act.

 Further information and advice

-19. A copy of the Explanatory Memorandum for this legislative change can be found here.
+22. A copy of the Explanatory Memorandum for this legislative change can be found here.